lansingcodes/slackbot/.github/CONTRIBUTING.md

 ## Deployments

-After a pull request is reviewed and merged to `master`, the changes will be built and verified on [CircleCI](https://circleci.com/gh/lansingcodes/slackbot) automatically before being deployed to Heroku.
+After a pull request is reviewed and merged to `main`, the changes will be built and verified on [CircleCI](https://circleci.com/gh/lansingcodes/slackbot) automatically before being deployed to Heroku.